-Benchmarking CJARS incarceration data involved comparing counts of entries/exits and population counts/incarceration rates in CJARS, NPS, and NCRP.
+Benchmarking CJARS incarceration data involved comparing counts of entries/exits and population counts in CJARS, NPS, and NCRP.
 The advantage of this set of benchmarking exercises was having two data series that could be used for comparisons purposes.
 Triangulation of results provides even stronger evidence for data accuracy, especially given the fact that the two data series that CJARS were benchmarked against have very different ways of collecting and reporting data (surveys to collect aggregate statistics versus the collection of individual-level data).
 In fact, the results elucidated some differences seen between the NPS and NCRP.
-These differences have also been observed in other past research using these two data series (Pfaff, 2010)[2].
+These differences have also been observed in other past research using these two data series (Pfaff, 2010)[1].
 Regardless of the difficulties in the interpretation of findings that arose due to differences between the NPS and NCRP, there was still considerable evidence to support the CJARS incarceration data.
-For instance, many states showed marked similarities between CJARS and both the NPS and NCRP (e.g., Pennsylvania).
-In cases where the NPS and NCRP provided divergent event counts, CJARS was almost always in alignment with at least one of these data series (e.g., North Carolina).
-In yet another scenario, the NPS and NCRP diverged, but CJARS typically fell somewhere in the middle of the event counts reported in the two data series (e.g., Arizona).
+For instance, many states showed marked similarities between CJARS and both the NPS and NCRP.
+In cases where the NPS and NCRP provided divergent event counts, CJARS was almost always in alignment with at least one of these data series.
+In vet another scenario, the NPS and NCRP diverged, but CJARS typically fell somewhere in the middle of the event counts reported in the two data series.
 There are no examples where CJARS differed substantively from both the NPS and NCRP.

-Finally, benchmarking CJARS probation and parole data involved comparing counts of entries/exits and population counts/supervision rates in CJARS to those reported in the Annual Probation and Parole surveys and benchmarking exercises conducted using these two data series facilities discussing results together.
-Comparisons made to benchmark probation events showed misalignment in some states between the event counts, population counts, and supervision rates between CJARS and the Annual Probation Survey.
-For example, there are known reliability issues for a portion of time in the data that CJARS receives from Wisconsin.
-The cause of this reliability issue is explained in the CJARS data documentation so that data-users are aware and can assess how to use the data appropriately.
-In contrast, there was a very high degree of consistency between the event counts, population counts, and supervision rates observed in the CJARS parole data and those reported in the Annual Parole Survey.
-There were very few exceptions to this (e.g., Nebraska), and even when differences existed for parole, the differences were relatively minor.
+Finally, benchmarking CJARS probation and parole data involved comparing counts of entries/exits and population counts in CJARS to those reported in the Annual Probation and Parole surveys, respectively.
+Similarities in the Annual Probation and Parole surveys and benchmarking exercises using these two data series facilitates discussing results together.
+Comparisons made to benchmark probation events showed misalignment in some states between the event/population counts between CJARS and the Annual Probation Survey (explainable because of the strategies used to collection CJARS probation data).
+In contrast, there was a very high degree of consistency between the event/population counts observed in the CJARS parole data and those reported in the Annual Parole Survey.
+There were very few exceptions to this, and even when differences existed for parole, the differences were relatively minor.

-All of the findings reviewed in this report provide a substantial amount of evidence in support of the efficacy of the CJARS data infrastructure.
+All of the findings reviewed in this report provide a substantial amount of evidence in support of the fidelity of the CJARS data infrastructure.
 This provides strong evidence in support of the methods that CJARS uses to process and harmonizes the data that it collects.
 These results are important given the overall complexity of the process and the numerous steps taken between data collection and the final data product that CJARS makes available for researchers to request through the Census Bureau's FSRDC network.
 This situates CJARS as a premier source of linkable micro-data that researchers can merge at the person-level to socio-economic records and leverage to conduct research on the justice system.
 It also suggests that CJARS can be used as a source of data for statistical reporting that can be used for policy-making and administration of the justice system.
 Researchers should use this report to help gauge whether CJARS is the best-suited data platform to conduct their research and analysis, and can be cited as evidence in support of the credibility of their CJARS-based empirical work.